NBA Christmas games

 Games held by the National Basketball Association (NBA) on Christmas Day, December 25, have been an annual tradition since the league's second season in 1947.
-Currently, five games are played on Christmas.
+Since 2008, five games have been played on Christmas.
+Since 1995, the current NBA champions play a game on Christmas Day (with the exceptions of 1998, 2003 and 2007).
 Unlike the National Football League (NFL)'s traditional Thanksgiving Day games, the NBA's Christmas Day games have no fixed opponents; rather, they feature some of the best teams and players.
-Since 1995, the current NBA champions play a game on Christmas Day.